 Don’t ignore your landlord’s letters.
-If you are behind with your rent, your landlord can start a case in court to evict you.
+If you are behind with your rent, your landlord can take legal action to evict you.
 So it’s a good idea to talk to your landlord straight away and discuss how to pay the rent that you owe.

-Councils and housing associations aren’t as quick as private landlords to take you to court, but they might still do it if you don’t make arrangements to pay off the arrears.
+Councils and housing associations aren’t as quick as private landlords to take legal action, but they might still do it if you don’t make arrangements to pay off the arrears.

 Before you speak to your landlord, check that the amount you’re being asked to pay back is right.
 See Things to check when you have rent arrears

 Check if you can get help to pay your rent

 You may be able to get help to pay your rent by claiming housing benefit from your council’s housing benefit department.
 If you are claiming universal credit you should get a housing element to cover some housing costs.